Trans Pride Initiative

 4. Letter example (login required to see letters)

-• For the next few meetings, we will discuss excerpts from a conversation Nell had with an advocate in Connecticut that works with people in TDCJ.
+• As we have time, for the next several meetings, we will discuss excerpts from a conversation Nell had with an advocate in Connecticut that works with people in TDCJ.
 This person has coordinated and worked with TPI for several years, and this text is what was provided when Nell asked questions about how they do advocacy.

 • And as always, bring up a letter you have seen but don't know how to address, we can put it on the list to talk about!
 This doesn't have to be a TPI letter, it can be any prison letter.